-Recognized as one of Alberta's Top Employers (2017)
+Recognized as one of Alberta's Top Employers (2018)

 By Richard Yerema and Kristina Leung, Mediacorp Canada Inc. staff editors (Feb 20, 2018)

-Here are some of the reasons why Lakeland College was selected as one of Alberta's Top Employers (2017):
+Here are some of the reasons why Lakeland College was selected as one of Alberta's Top Employers (2018):

-- Lakeland College supports employees who are new mothers with maternity leave top-up payments (to 95% of salary for up to 12 weeks) and offers the option to extend their leave into an unpaid leave of absence -- additionally, the college offers the convenience of onsite daycare for when employees are ready to return to work
+- Lakeland College supports employees who are new mothers with maternity leave top-up payments (to 95% of salary for up to 12 weeks) and offers the option to extend their leave into an unpaid leave of absence -- additionally, the College offers the convenience of onsite daycare for when employees are ready to return to work

 - Lakeland College employees enjoy a full suite of onsite amenities including a cafeteria (with healthy and special-diet menus), a quiet room for meditation and religious observance, an employee lounge and a state-of-the-art fitness facility, featuring instructor-led classes, an indoor pool, a climbing wall, and squash and racquetball courts